ShiJia000/COVID-19/README.md

 - **Step 1: [Local] **

   Remove spaces at the beginning and at the end of the line.
-Then merge the several turnstile datasets and save it to one text(.txt) file: 【这个script执行比较快】
+Then merge the several turnstile datasets and save it to one text(.txt) file

   ``` shell
   # python3 merge_files.py + output file